litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 Several things on this:

-- I am running on a `x86_64` machine, meaning `usize` is the same length as an `u64`, so this code does not reproduce what actually happends in this vulnerability.
+- I am running on a `x86_64` machine, meaning `usize` is the same length as an `u64`, so this code does not reproduce what actually happens in this vulnerability.
 - Notice the casts that we are required to do in order to make this compile, *this is a hint* that the programmer have to check his bounds.
 - The overflow protection is only on in `debug` mode (and can be set/unset in the [compilation profile][cargobook_compilation_profile])
-- This code **cannot be exploited** in safe mode to perform a *memory overflow*, because you would have to use a `Vec` here, which has *all the safeguards* to not overflow.
+- This code **cannot be exploited** in safe code to perform a *memory overflow*, because you would have to use a `Vec` here, which has *all the safeguards* to not overflow.
 Arrays are *not possible* here as their size has to be known at compile time.
-- The size of each numeric type (except `usize`) *is obvious* to the developper and *doesn't change* across platforms, this is by itself a great protection as long as we pay attention to the types we use. (`let size: i32` is not a good practise at all.)
+- The size of each numeric type (except `usize`) *is obvious* to the developper and *doesn't change* across platforms, this is by itself a great protection as long as we pay attention to the types we use. (`let size: i32` is not a good practice at all.)

-This kinds of issues can **definitly happend** in Rust if you use `as` castings all the time, and even if the memory size of variable is much more simple in Rust than in C, `usize` size in memory is arch-dependant (as described in the [usize type documentation][usize_type_doc]).
+This kinds of issues can **definitly happen** in Rust if you use `as` castings all the time, and even if the memory size of variable is much more simple in Rust than in C, `usize` size in memory is arch-dependant (as described in the [usize type documentation][usize_type_doc]).